Pilates For Runners: Try These 6 Exercises For A Stronger Core

 What Is Pilates?

-Pilates is a type of exercise that focuses on precise, deliberate movements to strengthen the core, improve alignment, and increase flexibility and strength.
+Pilates is an exercise that focuses on precise, deliberate movements to strengthen the core, improve alignment, and increase flexibility and strength.

 Pilates was started when German-born Joseph Pilates, who moved from Germany to New York City in 1923, opened the first Pilates studio.